coder-mike/microvium/doc/getting-started.md

 Note: even if you only intend to use Microvium on MCUs (microcontrollers), it will help to follow this guide all the way through, since the concepts in Node.js and MCUs are similar.

+The full source code for this guide is available at [./test/getting-started/code](../test/getting-started/code).

 ## Install Node.js

 Install [Node.js](https://nodejs.org/en/download/).